minahermina/imglib/README.md

 - `make lib`: Compiles the shared object (`.so`) for the library.
 - `make example`: Compiles `main.c` as an example program using the library.
 The example program demonstrates loading an image and accessing pixel data:
 - `make clean`: Removes compiled objects and binaries.

+## Future Plans

+For a detailed list of planned features and enhancements, check out the [`TODO.md`](TODO.md) file.
+Here are some highlights of what's coming next: